xD4NKK1TTYx/xD4NKK1TTYx/README.md

 I like adventure time, cookie run, wakfu, roblox (specific games being phighting, regretevator, and a little bit of royale high), sparklecare, any scott pilgrim media and a little bit of ranfren (perhaps im a bit of a nerd)

+^^ stuff above was mostly taken from my awesome website

 I'm also very hyperfixated on gumlee (marshall lee x prince gumball/garyprice) and i love cats